usaid-cs/yesterday-i-learned/java.md

 - You cannot [down-compile new Java features into an older VM](https://discuss.gradle.org/t/why-cant-i-use-different-sourcecompatibility-targetcompatibility-with-hello-world/11958) by setting `targetCompatibility` lower than `sourceCompatibility`.
 That would be too easy.
 - `Objects.requireNonNull` apparently supersedes `== null` checks.
 In nonpublic methods, you can also use `assert` (because you control the code).
 - ["Mocking a final class is just as easy as mocking any other class"](https://www.baeldung.com/mockito-final).
 If you can't, you can still [write a `@Delegate` class that wraps every method of the final class](https://stackoverflow.com/a/14292975/1558430), and then test the final class there.
 It's just subclassing [with extra steps](https://awwmemes.com/t/extension-ladder).
+- [Jupiter is the testing side of JUnit 5](https://nipafx.dev/junit-5-architecture-jupiter/).
+The rest of JUnit 5 are Vintage (test runner), and Platform (API for tools).
+JUnit 5 tests inherit from `org.junit.jupiter.api.Test`, whereas JUnit 4 tests inherit from `org.junit.Test`.

 ## Packages, imports, and ecosystem